-Since the first wave of privatization in Britain in the 1980s, many state-owned enterprises have been privatised in both developed and developing countries, with national differences in terms of relevance, timing, and methods.
+in terms of relevance, timing, and methods.
 Globally, the estimated proceeds from divestiture programs since 1977 are US\$2 trillion (Megginson, 2010).
 Privatization in developing countries accounted for between one-third and one-half of the global share from 1988 to 1993 (Cook and Kirkpatrick, 1997).
 At the beginning of the 2000s, these countries further increased the value of their transactions, thus becoming the driving forces in global privatization efforts.
-Moreover, in these countries, the share of GDP comprising the proceeds from privatization Database).
+Moreover, in these countries, the share of GDP comprising the proceeds from privatization is significant, reaching, for instance, about 17% in Bolivia in 2007 (World Bank Privatisation Database).

 The literature has emphasized several reasons behind this privatization trend.
-Most importantly, governments have been implementing divestiture programs as a means to achieve positive economic outcomes, among (i) reducing the national budget deficits and the stock of national debt, (ii) developing financial markets, and (iii) increasing firms' efficiency (IMF, 2011).
+Most importantly, governments have been implementing divestiture programs as a means to achieve positive economic outcomes, among which (i) reducing the national budget deficits and the stock of national debt, (ii) developing financial markets, and (iii) increasing firms' efficiency (IMF, 2011).
 Moreover, when focusing on developing countries, international forces come to play.
-Precisely, the decision to implement privatization programs in developing countries has been primarily driven by international emulative diffusion (see Brune et al, 2004; Doyle, 2010) and, above all, by binding and conditional requests from international financial institutions, that is, the International Monetary Fund (IMF) and World Bank (see Stallings, 1992).
-During the 1980s and the 1990s, on an average, developing countries recorded outstanding obligations to IMF and World Bank worth 3.1 and 9.2 percent of the GDP, respectively (see Brune et al, 2004).
+Precisely, the decision to implement privatization programs in developing countries has been primarily driven by international emulative diffusion (see Brune et al., 2004; Doyle, 2010) and, above all, by binding and conditional requests from international financial institutions, that is, the International Monetary Fund (IMF) and World Bank (see Stallings, 1992).
+During the 1980s and the 1990s, on an average, developing countries recorded outstanding obligations to IMF and World Bank worth 3.1 and 9.2 percent of the GDP, respectively (see Brune et al., 2004).
 Such loans, indispensable to these countries for financing their development programs, have often been conditional on the credible commitment of these countries towards implementing specific market-friendly reforms, generally beginning with the privatization of SOEs.